 This single-serve K-Cup attachment is pretty easy to use: you load a K-Cup into the attachment and slide it into place in the brew slot in the refrigerator dispenser (to the right of the main water dispenser in both models).

 If you are ever in the need of a replacement GE Keurig attachment, look up your refrigerator model number on the GE Appliance Parts website, and the Single Serve Brew Module attachment should be under the Dispenser Door parts section.
-At the time of this writing, the attachment is actually part #1 on the diagram, so it should be easy to find.
 Make sure you have the correct up-to-date part number, as parts may be updated and replaced over time.
 Currently, the Single Serve Brew Module is the same for all GE refrigerator models with Keurig.